-If you have a larger budget, the Aire Lynx II is worth a look.
+If you have a larger budget and are on the water regularly, the Aire Lynx II is worth a look.
 It earned our “highest quality” spot for its unparalleled durability, speed and maneuverability.
 It offers superior cargo space and comfort when compared to other inflatable models.
 All that quality is backed by a ten-year unconditional warranty.
-All the reviews we read agree—the Aire Lynx II is well worth the money.
+It’s by far the most expensive vessel we’ve recommended in this guide, but if you can afford it, the Aire Lynx II is well worth the money.

 For first-timers, weekend warriors, or kayakers on a budget, we highly recommend the Sea Eagle 330.
-This wildly popular inflatable kayak has earned high ratings among owners, who say that the 330 is the best in its price bracket.
+This wildly popular inflatable kayak has earned high ratings among owners, and is a lot more durable than the competition.
+It’s inexpensive, decently ergonomic, and a great starter vessel.
+While we think that ardent paddlers should spend a bit more, we’re confident that the 330 is the best in its price bracket.

 Want to explore even more great kayak options?
 Read our reviews for the best kayaks!